- About Us

 Caspian Pipeline Consortium - R&K

 The Caspian Pipeline System is the only privately-owned pipeline in Russia.
 Gulf's involvement with this project began in 2003 and is on-going, making the Caspian Pipeline Expansion Project one of the longest-running projects in the Company's history.
 This existing 42-inch diameter crude oil transportation system runs 940 miles from the onshore Tengiz oilfield in Kazakhstan, around the northern coast of the Caspian Sea and across southern Russia to an export terminal on the Black Sea near Novorossiysk.
-The existing pipeline system moves some 500,000 barrels of oil per day ("BPD") and the multi-billion dollar Expansion Project will increase the system capacity to more than 1,000,000 BPD.
+The multi-billion dollar Expansion Project moves more than 1,000,000 barrels of oil per day.
 The expanded system includes multiple new pumping stations, retrofits to existing stations, new pipeline loops, additional oil storage tanks, a new marine pipeline for tanker loading and expansion of the controls and telecommunications systems.